Interviews of Osama bin Laden: ABC: 1998

 A recorded interview in May 1998, a little over two months before the U.S. embassy bombings in Kenya and Tanzania, shows bin Laden answering questions posed by some of his followers at a mountaintop camp in southern Afghanistan.
 In the latter part of the interview, ABC reporter John Miller asks further questions.

 Time: 1999

 Rahimullah Yusufzai, a journalist for Pakistan's The News International, TIME, and ABC News, in 1999 secured a four-hour interview with bin Laden in Afghanistan's Helmand province.
 During Yusufzai's late-night conversation, bin Laden appeared to be in good health, though he admitted to a sore throat and a bad back.
 He continually sipped water from a cup, and Yusufzai caught him on videotape walking with the aid of a stick.
 This latter footage was erased by bin Laden's bodyguards.
 The interview appeared in the 11 January 1999 issue of Time Asia.

+MBC: 2001

+Bakr Atyani, a correspondent for MBC, met with bin Laden in Kandahar in June 2001. bin Laden had refused to speak on camera because he had promised the Taliban that he would not give any media statements, but Atyani spoke with al-Qaeda military chief Abu Hafs off camera.
+Hafs had told Atyani that "In the next few weeks we will carry out a big surprise and we will strike American and Israeli interest" and that "the coffin business will increase in the United States."
+When Atyani asked bin Laden for confirmation of this, he smiled and nodded in agreement.
+After Atyani ran his story, he was contacted by Pamela Constable of The Washington Post, who asked if he really believed that al-Qaeda was planning a major attack, to which Atyani replied that he did believe them and that "it sounds serious."